ericholscher/ericholscher.com/site/blog/2019/sep/19/helping-first-time-conference-attendees-with-welcome-wagon.rst

 a User Guide for the conference.
 It covers:

-* Common questions, like "How should I dress?" and "Where is everything?"
+* Common questions, like "How do I take part in the unconference?" and "Where is everything?"
 * How to plan your time at the conference
 * What is expected of you while you're at the conference
 * Tips and tricks for having the best time at the event